rknightuk/guidetobricklink/guides/02-wanted-lists.md

 - Condition: New, Used, or either.
 - Max price: The Maximum you are willing to pay for the part
-- Minimum quantity: The quantity you want of that specific part.
+- Wanted quantity: The quantity you want of that specific part.
 This will show up next to the part in a store.
 - Remarks: Remarks are a note that shows up when looking at which parts a store has from your wanted list.

 {% include image.html
-    title="Quantity and Remarks in a Store"
+    title="Wanted item details"
     url="assets/images/qty-and-remarks.jpg"
 %}

 ## Finding Wanted List Parts in a Store

-If you want to find only <kbd>some</kbd> of the part in a list, you can check the <kbd>Query Shops</kbd> checkbox and press <kbd>Submit Changes</kbd> to show a list of stores that have those specific parts.
+If you want to find only *some* of the part in a list, on the [wanted list page](http://www.bricklink.com/wantedView.asp), you can check the checkbox to the left of an item and press <kbd>Buy X Selected</kbd> to show a list of stores that have those specific parts.

 <div class="alert alert-warning">
 If you want to find a store with the most parts from a wanted list, check out the <a class="alert-link" href="/find-store-with-the-most-parts-wanted-list">buy everything from a wanted list guide</a>.